-- Business Continuity Voucher up to €2500 The new Business Continuity Voucher, available through Local Enterprise Offices, is designed for businesses across every sector that employ up to 50 people.
-The voucher is worth up to €2,500 in third party consultancy costs and can be used by companies and sole traders to develop short-term and long-term strategies to respond to the Covid-19 pandemic.
+- Business Continuity Voucher up to €2500 The new Business Continuity Voucher, was available through Local Enterprise Offices in 2020, was designed for businesses across every sector that employ up to 50 people.
+The voucher was worth up to €2,500 in third party consultancy costs and could be used by companies and sole traders to develop short-term and long-term strategies to respond to the Covid-19 pandemic.
 See below for more details.

 Under the Government’s National Digital Strategy, the expanded Trading Online Voucher Scheme helps small businesses with up to 10 employees to trade more online, boost sales and reach new markets.
 There is 50% or €2,500 available through the Local Enterprise Offices with co-funding of 50% from the business*

-Training and further business supports are also provided by Local Enterprise Offices, and businesses that have already received a Trading Online Voucher can now apply for a second voucher, where upgrades are required – apply before September 30th.
+Training and further business supports are also provided by Local Enterprise Offices, and businesses that have already received a Trading Online Voucher can now apply for a second voucher, where upgrades are required.
 See below for more details.